MaxGhenis/terminalgrid/README.md

 ## Why TerminalGrid?

+VS Code's integrated terminal only supports horizontal splitting (side-by-side).
+There's no native way to stack terminals vertically or create complex grids.
+This has been requested for years in VS Code issues [#56112](https://github.com/microsoft/vscode/issues/56112), [#160501](https://github.com/microsoft/vscode/issues/160501), and [#162710](https://github.com/microsoft/vscode/issues/162710), but hasn't been implemented.

+**TerminalGrid solves this** by moving terminals to the editor area, where you get full horizontal and vertical split control.

 **For AI-driven coding:**
 Run multiple concurrent AI coding sessions in a clean grid layout.
 Paste screenshots for visual debugging.
 Manage everything from one workspace instead of scattered terminal windows.